Skip to footer content

 $vbLabelText $csharpLabel

 The Application object represents the Excel process itself.
-Setting Visible = false prevents the Excel application from appearing on screen during processing, which is essential for background operations.
-The DisplayAlerts = false setting suppresses dialog boxes that would otherwise interrupt automated workflows when users run the export.
+Setting Visible = false prevents Excel from opening on screen during processing, which is essential for background operations.
+The DisplayAlerts = false setting suppresses dialog boxes that would otherwise interrupt automated workflows.

-How to Export a DataTable to Excel Using IronXL?
+How Do You Export a DataTable to Excel Using IronXL?

-IronXL provides a modern alternative that works without Office installation.
-The library reads and writes Excel files directly, making it suitable for server environments, cloud deployments, and cross-platform applications.
+IronXL provides a modern alternative that works without any Office installation.
+The library reads and writes Excel files directly, making it ideal for server environments, cloud deployments, and cross-platform applications.
+Review the full IronXL documentation for additional API details.

-The following code shows how to convert a DataTable to Excel using the IronXL library:
+The following code shows how to convert a DataTable to an Excel file using the IronXL library with top-level statements:

 using IronXL;